HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 ## 3. Docker images

-DL4MicEverywhere will either pull a container image from Dockerhub or build one for you if there isn't one suitable for your operating system and configuration.
-The interface may ask you:
+DL4MicEverywhere will either get a **Docker image** from Docker Hub or build one for you if there isn't one suitable for your operating system and configuration.
+The GUI may ask you:

-1. if there is already an image on your machine, would you like to rebuild and replace it?
+1. If there is already a **Docker image** on your computer, would you like to rebuild and replace it?
+    - Yes: You want to create a new **Docker image** instead of using the one in your computer.
+    - No: You want to use the existing **Docker image** on your computer.
-2. if there is no image on your machine but there is one on Docker hub, would you like to download it?
+3. If there is no **Docker image** on your computer but there is one on Docker Hub, would you like to download it?
+    - Yes: You want to download the **Docker image** from Docker Hub.
+    - No: You want to create the **Docker image** on your computer.

 > ℹ️ **NOTE**:
-> Your system might require root access or password authentication to build a Docker image.
+> Your system might require root access or password authentication to build a **Docker image**.
 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/PASSWORD_BUILDIMAGE.png"
      alt="Root access is required to build a docker image" width="40%"
      height="40%" />

-While building or pulling the image, your terminal window will look like this:
+While building or pulling the **Docker image**, your terminal window will look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/IMAGE_BUILD_TERMINAL.png"
      alt="Terminal after building a docker image"
      width="60%"
      height="60%" />

-Docker images occupy between 3 and 5 GB of memory, so it is advisable to manage them periodically.
+**Docker images** occupy some memory, so it is advisable to manage them periodically.
 Check how to do it [here](DOCKER_DESKTOP.md)

 ## 4. Working with DL4MicEverywhere notebooks
-After building a Docker image and running a container to run the notebooks, DL4MicEverywhere will automatically run Jupyter Lab and open it in the default browser.
+After building a **Docker image** and running a container to run the notebooks, DL4MicEverywhere will automatically run Jupyter Lab and open it in the default browser.
 The notebooks, inspired by ZeroCostDL4Mic, are designed to be user-friendly and do not require programming skills to run them.
 Follow their [Step-by-step "How to"](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki/Step-by-step-run-through) to get further details about parameters and data formats.

-When you open the notebook in Jupyter Lab, code cells are hidden with a message `# Run this cell to visualise the parameters and click the button to execute the code ...`.
+When you open the notebook in Jupyter Lab, code cells are hidden with three dots `...`.

 When you run the code cells (either by pressing `Ctrl+Enter` or clicking on the play symbol on the top bar of the notebook), an interactive menu appears as shown in the image.
 In this menu, you can specify any required parameter.
 After specifying all the parameters, click on "Load and run".
 Note that if you do not click, the code of that cell will not run.
 Likewise, if you run the cell again, the parameters will need to be specified again.